AdrianaCh87/Predicting-House-Sale-Price-in-Ames-Iowa/README.md

 ![](images/Fig11_lasso_eval.png)

-- The coefficients for each of the three models is shown below:
+- The most important features for each of the three models is shown below:

 ![](images/Fig8_lr_coeffs.png)